FAQ about companies’ reporting

 Generally, all relationships must be reported to the Danish Medicines Agency.
 This applies to single relationships as well as long-term relationships.

-In relations to a clinical trial or a clinical investigation of medical devices, companies are obligated to report the doctors, nurses (in relations to a medical device company), dentists, prescribing pharmacists (in relations to a pharmaceutical company) and proprietary pharmacists who has the overall responsibility during the clinical trial.
+In relations to a clinical trial or a clinical investigation of medical devices, companies are obligated to report the doctors, nurses, dentists, proprietary pharmacists and prescribing pharmacists and midwives (only in relations to a pharmaceutical company), who has the overall responsibility during the clinical trial.
 That means the primary investigator and others with similar responsibilities.

 Subinvestigators and others with similar tasks, should not be reported, unless they receive payment for their work.

-If you arrange (or co-arrange with the media, a patient association or other organisation or via an agency/consultancy firm) panel debates open to the public about general health issues and a proprietary pharmacist, doctor, nurse, prescribing pharmacist (only in relation to medical device companies) or dentist participates in the panel, this is considered a relationship that must be reported to the Danish Medicines Agency.
+If you arrange (or co-arrange with the media, a patient association or other organisation or via an agency/consultancy firm) panel debates open to the public about general health issues and a proprietary pharmacist, doctor, nurse, midwive (only in relation to pharmaceutical companies) prescribing pharmacist (only in relation to medical device companies) or dentist participates in the panel, this is considered a relationship that must be reported to the Danish Medicines Agency.

-You also need to report the healthcare professional’s participation if the debate is arranged by the media, a patient association or other organisation or via an agency/consultancy firm, and your company supports the debate financially and funds from your company are used to make a payment to a proprietary pharmacist, doctor, nurse, prescribing pharmacist (only in relation to medical device companies) or dentist.
+You also need to report the healthcare professional’s participation if the debate is arranged by the media, a patient association or other organisation or via an agency/consultancy firm, and your company supports the debate financially and funds from your company are used to make a payment to a proprietary pharmacist, doctor, nurse, midwife (only in relation to pharmaceutical companies) prescribing pharmacist (only in relation to medical device companies) or dentist.

 No, companies do not have to report relationships concerning ownership of securities (see the Danish executive order no. 693 of 3 July 2019 on healthcare professionals’ relationships with pharmaceutical and medical device companies and stores specialised in the sale of medical devices) (in Danish).